Camillaneri/NiftyApp/README.md

 **Artwork data Endpoint (https://staging.gql.api.niftyvalue.com/v1/graphql)**

-This API endpoint uses GraphQL [website](https://graphql.org/), an open-source data query and manipulation language for APIs to access the database where URLs and information about artworks are stored.
+This API endpoint uses [GraphQL](https://graphql.org/), an open-source data query and manipulation language for APIs to access the database where URLs and information about artworks are stored.
-To obtain artworks data we need to send a POST request to the endpoint, we use Online GraphiQL [website](https://cloud.hasura.io/public/graphiql) a tool that allows us to explore the database structure and build a request in JSON format.
+To obtain artworks data we need to send a POST request to the endpoint, we use [Online GraphiQL](https://cloud.hasura.io/public/graphiql) a tool that allows us to explore the database structure and build a request in JSON format.

 1. We insert the API endpoint